ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 Review the following topics for information to help you complete the login instructions:
 *  For the requirements and necessary steps before you access the vSphere Web Client, see [Timeout reached while connecting to the vSphere Web Client](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_timeout_vc_console).
-*  For a list of access points to log in to the {{site.data.keyword.cloud_notm}} infrastructure Private Network using VPN, see [VPN Access](https://www.ibm.com/cloud/vpn-access){: external}.
+*  For a list of access points to log in to the {{site.data.keyword.cloud_notm}} infrastructure Private Network that uses VPN, see [VPN Access](https://www.ibm.com/cloud/vpn-access){: external}.
-*  If you have problems when you deploy an OVF (Open Virtualization Format) file using the vSphere Web Client, see [Deploying an OVF file using the vSphere Web Client](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_deploy_ovf).
+*  If you have problems when you deploy an OVF (Open Virtualization Format) file by using the vSphere Web Client, see [Deploying an OVF file using the vSphere Web Client](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_deploy_ovf).

 ## Related links
 {: #vc_hybrid_viewinginstances-related}